socialsensingbot/frontend/README.md

 The app is 100% stateless and serverless from a deployment perspective - this means that it can be deployed, reverted smoothly and has no server to go down.

+Typically you won't interact with these services directly while working on or maintaining the app.
+The S3/Cloudfront deployment is managed by amplify.

 ### AWS Route 53

 Currently the GoDaddy registry for socialsensing.com points to AWS Route 53 for all DNS records.